 Feeling stressed out?
-Having self-compassion—and not being so hard on yourself—may be the key to surviving and thriving during challenging times, according to a new study.
-University students who reported increases in self-compassion during their first year at school also felt more energetic, optimistic, and engaged, researchers found.
+Having self-compassion—and not being so hard on yourself—may be a helpful strategy for not just getting through, but thriving during challenging times, according to a 2016 mental health study on university students.
+Results of the study, published in the journal Personality and Individual Differences, found that students who reported increases in self-compassion during their first year at school also felt more energetic, optimistic, and engaged, researchers found.

 The first year of college can be full of unexpected stressors.
-So Canadian researchers wanted to see if students’ levels of self-compassion would help them cope.
+So Canadian researchers—lead by Katie Gunnell, PhD, as part of her doctoral research at the University of British Columbia—wanted to see if students’ levels of self-compassion would help them cope.
 They recruited 189 freshmen and had them each fill out a questionnaire, at the beginning of the school year and again five months later.

 The questionnaires were designed to assess the three components of self-compassion: mindfulness (versus over-identification), self-kindness (versus self-judgment), and common humanity (versus isolation).
 Participants were asked how frequently they agree with statements such as “when something upsets me I try to keep my emotions in balance,” and “when I’m feeling down, I tend to feel like most other people are probably happier than I am.”

 The researchers found that an increase in self-compassion over those five months was related to increases in feelings related to competence, ownership over one’s behaviors (autonomy), and connectivity to others.
 Optimism, energy levels, and motivation levels rose, as well.

 Because the study only included first-year university students, the results may not generalize to all populations, said Gunnell, now an assistant professor of psychology at Carleton University.